iZettle/api-documentation/pusher-api/tutorials/event-subscriptions.md

 ## Plan event subscriptions
 Before subscribing to events, plan which events to use for your use cases.

-To get started, you may want to [create event subscriptions](pusher-api-tutotrial-create-subscriptions.md) to the following events:
+To get started, you may want to subscribe to the following events:

 * To monitor inventory changes in Zettle Point of Sales (POS): `InventoryBalanceChanged`, `InventoryTrackingStarted`, and `InventoryTrackingStopped`
 * To monitor product library changes: `ProductCreated`, `ProductUpdated`, and `ProductDeleted`